sr320/course-fish270/Week_3.md

     ![salmon stomach](https://cloud.githubusercontent.com/assets/13633831/9414960/f0beae6e-47f0-11e5-816e-e40af5d79487.JPG)

+ Atlantic salmon stomach sampled at West Greenland.
+This fish was feeding exclusively on capelin, an energy rich abundant prey, which serves as the primary food source for salmon in Greenland.
+Credit: Denise Deschamps, Ministère des Ressources naturelles et de la Faune du Québec-From NOAA

     - Function of pepsins
 	    - Pepsinogen (zymogen) and pepsin
       - Need of an acidic environment in the stomach
 	    - In fishes gastric acid (composed by HCl) and pepsinogen are secreted from the so-called  oxynticopeptic cells
 	    - In most fish the pH of the stomach varies between 2 and 4.
 See the optimum PH to activate pepsin in a number of fish species at: http://www.omicsonline.org/extraction-purification-and-characterization-of-fish-pepsin-a-critical-review-2157-7110.1000126.pdf
       - Curiosity about versatility of stomachs- The black swallower feeds on bony fishes, which are swallowed whole.
 With its greatly distensible stomach, it is capable of swallowing prey over twice its length and 10 times its mass

 - Piloric caeca
 	- Organ with fingerlike projections is located near the junction of the stomach and the intestines
 	- It secretes trypsin and enzymes active in the intestines, it is also considered likely that they are important in neutralizing the acidity of the chyme (i.e., mixture of gastric juices, digesta and mucus) before it reaches the intestines, where the environment is alkaline in contrast to the stomachs acidity
 	- It is possible that the pyloric caeca play a fuller or more complex role in the digestive cycle in some groups of fish than they do in others

 - Intestine (Ch 44, pp 892-897)
 	- The intestine is a long thin tube with a thin double layer musculature, the outer layer being longitudinal and the inner layer being circular.